 Topics will include:

 - Revisiting Resolute FP Canada Inc. v.
 Ontario (indemnities)

 - The effect of not writing “plus tax”

 - Good faith arguments return to the Supreme Court of Canada

 ABOUT THE SPEAKERS

-Peter Ruby is a litigation partner at Goodmans LLP with a national and international practice focused on technology dispute resolution.
+Peter Ruby is a litigation/arbitration partner at Goodmans LLP with a national and international practice involving technology dispute resolution.
 Peter is recognized as a leading technology litigator in Chambers Global Guide to the World’s Leading Lawyers for Business, The Canadian Legal Lexpert Directory, The Best Lawyers in Canada, Who’s Who Legal, and Benchmark Canada: The Guide to Canada’s Leading Litigation Firms.
 In addition, for a decade Peter was a Professor of Law (adj.) at the University of Toronto teaching Telecommunications and Internet Law.
 Peter also acts as an arbitrator and mediator with Arbitration Place and ICDR Canada.

 COST FOR ATTENDANCE

 The cost of membership for lawyers is fifty-five dollars ($55), and articling students and law school students may join the TCLG free of charge by indicating that they are “students” on the membership application form.
 Please see the online membership page for further details: http://www.tclg.org/membership.